 On the next part, you can set up which kind of card information you like to keep in sync between the tools.
 These options are quite self self explanatory:

 Release synchronization makes it possible to sync StoriesOnBoard releases with DevOps iterations.
-In DevOps, users are allowed to make multi-level releases, however, in StoriesOnBoard there is only one release level.
-From the drop-down menu, you can select which DevOps release level you like to sync with StoriesOnBoard.
+In DevOps, users are allowed to make multi-level releases, in StoriesOnBoard there is only one release level but in the integration settings you can select which the path/level you wish to push your StoriesOnBoard releases.
+In case of any changes happening on iteration level, that will also be synced.
+However, it is important to note that, if you change iterations on DevOps, you must perform an import and sync changes on StoriesOnBoard to stay updated.

 Please note that release sync needs additional permission in DevOps.